mvillafuertem/scala-1/topics/patterns/exhaustivity.md

 A common thought when writing a pattern match is knowing whether we are handling all possible inputs.

 Conversely, we could ask, is it possible to provide an input to the pattern match expression which would match _none_ of the patterns?
-This is not usually something we would want to happen.
-It would mean that the expression is _partial_, not _total_.
-If we were to pass a scrutinee to the pattern match which it could not handle, in the absence of any possible return expression, the only action that makes sense is for an exception to be thrown.
+This is not usually something we would want to happen: it would mean that the expression is _partial_, not _total_.
+If we were to pass a scrutinee value to the pattern match which it could not handle, in the absence of any possible return expression, the only action that makes sense is for an exception to be thrown.
 So, Scala will throw a `MatchError`.

 ## Wildcard matches

-To avoid partiality in the pattern match, one solution is to use a _wildcard_ pattern.
+To avoid _partiality_ (when an expression is not total) in the pattern match, one solution is to use a _wildcard_ pattern.
 This is not really a "pattern" at all, because it is guaranteed to match the scrutinee every time, but that's exactly what we need to ensure _totality_.

-In it's simplest form, a wildcard match uses the pattern, `_`.
-It must be the last case in a pattern match; if we know it will match everything, then there would not be any point attempting to match on something else _after_ a wildcard, and, in fact, the compiler considers it an error.
+In it's simplest form, a wildcard match is the pattern, `_`.
+It must be the last case specified in a pattern match; if we know it will match everything, then there would not be any point attempting to match on something else _after_ a wildcard, and, in fact, the compiler considers it an error.
 ```scala
 def chooseTheme(background: Color): Theme =
   background match